sudo-umair/learning-go-lang/module-05/README.md

 - Mutating struct instances with methods and pointers
 - Constructor functions for struct types
 - Input Checking and Error Handling
+- Struct in separate package
+- Exposing struct methods and constructor